Eolindel/pyThermo/README.md

-# pyTermo
+# pyThermo
-Python scripts for thermochemistry data
+Python scripts for thermochemistry

+# diagbin-ideal
+Plot the ideal diagram for the benzene toluene system with the corresponding cooling curves